Koena-C/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that prints the addition of 128 with TRUEKNOWLEDGE variable
+script that prints the results of POWER divided BY divide